CaioContiG/caiocontig.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: caio_robots_cut.jpg
-  image_circular: true # crops the image to make it circular
+  #image_circular: true # crops the image to make it circular
   #more_info: >
   #  <p>555 your office number</p>
   #  <p>123 your address street</p>